 Not everyone has a great idea, but great ideas can come from anyone.
 So, if you have one, then not only would I appreciate your sending me a note, but I encourage you to put together your proposal and get it out there.

-What are some of the areas of Healthcare we would consider?
+What are some of the areas of health and wellness we would consider?

-Some of the areas in Healthcare can include: BioTech, Informatics, Pharma, Sciences, Treatment, Insurance, Research, Public Health, etc…
+Some of the areas in health and wellness can include: BioTech, Informatics, Pharma, Sciences, Treatment, Insurance, Research, Public Health, nutrition, physical mental and spiritual etc…

 Other Supporting Industries could be: Technology, Sciences, Insurance, Agriculture, Filming, etc…